Skip to main content

 Example 17.
 Blobs as JSON Strings

-final document = await database.document('user.john');
+final document = await collection.document('user.john');

 if (document != null) {